Mother and two children died in Boxing Day house fire, police say

 The extent of the fire has caused the roof of the mid-terrace Cotswold stone cottage to fall in and the ceilings and stairs have collapsed.

-A body of a woman in her 40s has been recovered from the house, while the body of a child has been located at the scene.
+A body of a woman in her late 30s has been recovered from the house, while the body of a child has been located at the scene.

 Mr Fletcher described the anguish the officer is going through at being unable to rescue his wife and children.